deveel/deveel.messaging/test/Deveel.Messaging.Connector.Abstractions.XUnit/ChannelSchema-Derivation-Usage.md

 # ChannelSchema Derivation Usage Examples

-This document demonstrates how to use the new schema derivation functionality in the `ChannelSchema` class.
+This document demonstrates how to use the new schema derivation functionality in the `ChannelSchema` class with the updated endpoint type system.

 ## Basic Schema Derivation